 Depending on the car it’s a good idea to replace the radiator coolant every year or two years – your driver’s handbook should tell you the correct frequency.

 This task requires radiator flush solution, coolant, a funnel and receptacle to take and dispose of the old coolant.
 As with changing oil make sure the car engine has cooled down and don’t use ordinary water instead of coolant as the impurities can corrode or block the radiator cells.
 Coolant also has anti-freeze in it, which is vital if you drive in sub-zero weather on occasion.

 Dispose of the old coolant carefully and wash any spillage away so animals don’t drink it.

 This is an easier task than it appears; you just have to do it carefully doing one plug at a time.
 As well as replacing the spark plugs you might need to change the plug leads as well – if your car has them.
 Note that it may be quite difficult to gain access to the plugs on some cars depending on their engine layout – especially on boxer engines and V-format engines.

 Ensure you have the correct plugs and cables for your car and appropriate tools such as a ratchet socket set with a 30cm extension and spark plug socket.
 It’s also a good idea to have a feeler gauge to measure the spark plug gap even if using ‘pre-gapped’ plugs as knocking the base of a spark plug could affect the spacing needed to create a spark.

 Replacing brake pads is probably the most complex DIY car maintenance tasks on this list and requires tools such as a G-clamp, shifting spanner, hammer and secure car jack.

-This is one task that shouldn’t be attempted without an appropriate maintenance manual and if you get to a point where you’re not sure of things consult an expert.
+This is one task that shouldn’t be attempted without an appropriate maintenance manual and, if you get to a point where you’re not sure of things, be sure to consult an expert.
 Brakes are critical to your car’s safety and roadworthiness, so don’t attempt this one if you’re not sure of what to do.